ckuelker/boxbrainiac/README.md

 # Introduction

-__Boxbrainiac__ is a straightforward application designed to manage the contents of your carton boxes.
-With a simple web GUI and data storage in YAML, it aims to make content management a breeze.
+__Boxbrainiac__ is a straightforward application designed to manage the contents of your cardboard boxes.
+With a simple web GUI and data storage in YAML format, it aims to make content management a breeze.
 It incorporates a git layer to handle automatic pull, push, commit, and add commands when the YAML database file is placed into a git repository.
 Please note that the git layer is primarily designed for individual use and will not handle merge conflicts for team use.
-The application has been tested and is compatible with Debian 9 Stretch and Debian 11 Bullseye.
+The application has been tested and is compatible with Debian 9 Stretch, Debian 11 Bullseye and Debian 12 Bookworm.

 ![boxbrainiac/static/i/list-of-boxes-v0.1.1.png](boxbrainiac/static/i/list-of-boxes-v0.1.1.png)